 Q: How did you get started in career counseling and what preparation is needed for the field?

 I had an interest in psychology and sociology.
 Most people would probably go straight into a master’s in career counseling.
 I was intrigued by the higher education degree at Florida State, but I also had the opportunity to work at the career center on an assistantship while doing my master’s.
 Ideally, a person would obtain a master’s in career counseling.
 The other key is gaining experience in providing career counseling and advising services in whatever capacity one can while completing the degree.

 Q: In general, are there any specific traits that work well in this career?

-A: Certainly, [you need] a regard for other people and the ability to relate to a range of individuals.
+Certainly, you need a regard for other people and the ability to relate to a range of individuals.
 Our career center is open to the public so we see young people, college students, and older adults.
 A career counselor should be comfortable working with a diverse range of people, be creative, be resourceful, and be able to stand up in front of a group and deliver a presentation.
 Career counselors should also have skills in designing and delivering programs for targeted populations.
-[Counselors] have to be comfortable with information and helping clients think through the complexity of their life situations.
-It's a creative, social, problem-solving kind of role.
+Counselors have to be comfortable with information and helping clients think through the complexity of their life situations.
+It’s a creative, social, problem-solving kind of role.

 Q: What can students expect from a position in career counseling?

 It depends on the setting career counselors are in.
 If they are in private practice, they will typically see a steady stream of individual clients.
 They may conduct workshops, run groups, and do some consultation-maybe do some distance counseling.
 At a university, the day is very mixed in that counselors see clients, and then, they often go teach, make presentations to various campus groups, and create or revise materials.
 They may collaborate with other individuals, both on and off campus to enhance the services provided to students.
 No two days are alike.
 It never gets dull because unique people come through the door every day.

 Q: What are some of the challenges in the field?